The No Contact Rule: Ending an Abusive Relationship

-- She ends the relationship, cuts you out of her life and begins dating other men immediately.
+2. She ends the relationship, cuts you out of her life and begins dating other men immediately.
 You wonder if you ever meant anything to her at all.
 You convince yourself that you’re still in love (Stockholm Syndrome) with her and contact her only to be ignored or emotionally smacked down.
-All cluster B’s are capable of this behavior.
+Most forms of Crazy are capable of this behavior.
 They view people as objects to use, therefore, everyone is replaceable after they suck them dry.

 Why no contact?

 If any of the above scenarios apply, you must distance yourself physically and emotionally from your ex and that means No Contact.
 If you’re having difficulty implementing and/or maintaining the No Contact Rule, ask yourself why and be honest.
 For example: